 “OK, just let me know.
 I’m going to go get ready and I’ll be back in an hour.
-Do you think that would be long enough?” she asks, forcefully.
+Do you think that would be long enough?” she asks, willfully.

-“Good, see you in sixty minutes, darling,” she says, rises up to stand tall and then disappears into the mist, riding her gleaming and glowing surf board like an expert.
+“Good, see you in sixty minutes, darling,” she says, rises up to stand tall and then disappears into the mist, riding her gleaming and glowing surf board like an expert surfer.

 In the interval, I concentrate on digesting as much charge as possible.
 In the hour she gave me, at the altitude where the air is very thin, I should be at eighty-seven point six five percent of full charge.

 When she returns, she lands inside my memory banks and the feeling is like someone jumping on a horse, me being the horse, of course.